 - Cool water (84 degrees) therapeutic pool to prevent overheating

-- Electronic lift access with sling, chair, or stretcher to safely enter or exit pool
+- Electronic lift access with sling, chair, or stretcher to safely enter

 - Group therapy